strapdata/elassandra/docs/elassandra/source/operations.rst

    curl -XGET 'http://localhost:9200/twitter/tweet/1?pretty=true'
    curl -XGET 'http://localhost:9200/twitter/tweet/2?pretty=true'

-Elasticsearch state now show reflect the new twitter index.
-Because we are currently running on one node, the **token_ranges** routing attribute match 100% of the ring from Long.MIN_VALUE to Long.MAX_VALUE.
+Elasticsearch state now reflects the new twitter index.
+Because we are currently running on one node, the **token_ranges** routing attribute matches 100% of the ring from Long.MIN_VALUE to Long.MAX_VALUE.

 .. code::